nolafs/renaissance-website/site/content/_index.md

 testimonial: Stuart Dinsey
 contact:
   heading: Got a project?
 Let’s work together!
-  text: >
-    Since our inception in 2015 we've been fortunate to work with a wide array of different clients, over 90% of whom we're proud to say are still valued partner today...
-We’re always looking to work with new and exciting clients.
+  text: Since our inception in 2015 we've been fortunate to work with a wide array
-    If you like the sound of the way Renaissance works, get in touch and let’s see what we can do together towards a free consultation
+    of different clients, from Indie to AAA we can service your needs.
+We’re always looking to work with new and exciting clients so if you like the sound of the way Renaissance works, get in touch and let’s see what we can do together.
 ---
-Creating the best environment for the games industry’s most innovative projects to succeed through strategic, measurable and curated planning
+Creating the best environment for the games industry’s most innovative projects to succeed through strategic, measurable and curated planning.